AaravSonthalia/Asteroid-Orbit-Classification/README.md

 ## Features

-- **Multi-Model Comparison**: Implements and evaluates 5 different classification approaches
-  - Logistic Regression
-  - Random Forest Classifier
-  - K-Nearest Neighbors (KNN)
-  - Multi-Layer Perceptron (MLP) Neural Networks
-  - Custom Keras Neural Network with hyperparameter tuning

-- **Data Preprocessing Pipeline**: Comprehensive data cleaning and preparation
-  - Removal of 38 unnecessary features from original 45-column dataset
-  - Null value imputation using median values
-  - Train-test split (80-20)

-- **SMOTE Data Augmentation**: Addresses class imbalance by generating synthetic samples for minority classes

-- **Hyperparameter Optimization**: Automated tuning using Weights & Biases sweeps across 6,750 parameter combinations

-- **Comprehensive Evaluation**: Detailed model assessment using accuracy scores, confusion matrices, and overfitting analysis
+This project includes a full multi-model pipeline that compares five different classification approaches for predicting asteroid orbital classes: Logistic Regression, Random Forest, K-Nearest Neighbors (KNN), an MLP neural network, and a custom Keras neural network enhanced with automated hyperparameter tuning.
+The workflow begins with a comprehensive preprocessing stage that reduces the original 45-column dataset by removing 38 unnecessary features, imputes missing values using median statistics, and performs an 80–20 train-test split to standardize evaluation.

+To address significant class imbalance across orbital types, the project applies SMOTE data augmentation to generate synthetic samples for underrepresented classes, helping models learn robust decision boundaries rather than overfitting to the majority class.
+Finally, the best-performing neural network is optimized through Weights & Biases sweeps, exploring thousands of hyperparameter combinations and pairing the results with thorough evaluation tooling, including accuracy scoring, confusion matrices, and overfitting checks.

 ## Orbital Classes